International Forum on Energy Security for the Future: Partners

-Since its creation in 2016, the Forum on Energy Security for the Future has established partnerships with a diverse range of stakeholders and international organizations interested in accelerating renewable energy deployment and introduction of latest technologies.
-These alliances reflect a commitment to long-term promotion of renewable energy around the world.
+Since its creation in 2016, the Forum on Energy Security for the Future has established partnerships with a range of stakeholders and international organizations interested in accelerating renewable energy deployment and introduction of latest technologies.

-To advance its mission, the Forum is closely working with the Aleksander Kwaśniewski's foundation "Amicus Europae" on the development of the European Neighborhood Policy, with a special focus on Ukraine and Belarus and fostering the transatlantic dialogue and future of Europe debates.
+To advance its mission, the Forum is closely working with the Aleksander Kwaśniewski's foundation "Amicus Europae" on the development of the European Neighborhood Policy, with a focus on Ukraine and Belarus.

 "The topic of this forum is very important, as energy is a key factor not just today -- it will also remain a key factor in the future," Kwaśniewski said.
 "The modern world is changing faster than ever.
 I hope that Burisma will continue to support such initiatives".

 In 2017, the British professional team Adam Smith Conferences became official partners of the Forum, transforming event into a truly global conference.
 As the 2016 Forum, the 2017 Forum was supported by The Prince Albert II of Monaco Foundation, Aleksander Kwaśniewski's Foundation Amicus Europae and other high-profile organizations.

 The Forum is also actively working with the Electric Marathon.